michellejm/ConflictUrbanism-InfraPolitics/Tutorials/05_SpatialAnalysis.md

 ![add](https://github.com/michellejm/ConflictUrbanism-InfraPolitics/blob/master/img/jb20.png)

 **Clipping the micro areas to the 2km buffers**
-* Next we will use the `clip` tool to clip the Bronx micro areas with the 2km buffers around the Bronx mines.
+* Next we will use the `clip` tool to clip the micro areas with the 2km buffers around the mines.
 * Navigate to `Vector`>`Geoprocessing Tools`>`Clip`
 ![add](https://github.com/michellejm/ConflictUrbanism-InfraPolitics/blob/master/img/jb22.png)